The Psychology of EBikes

 EnvironmentalUnless you car is electric, then this is where an EBike will win hands down.
 A bike creates a lot less environmental impact in its manufacture then a car, and charging uses between 20% and 100% renewable energy depending on your source.

-For a 1 mile trip your carbon footprint would be:
+For a 1 mile trip your carbon footprint for fuel would be:

 |Carbon Footprint - Car vs Bike vs Ebike|